CognitiveModeling/DigiLeTs/README.md

 ## Repository structure

 - `data/`:
-    - `original/`: original data
+    - `raw/`: original raw data
         - `complete/`: data for which all 5 instances of each symbol of the participants are usable
         - `corrupted/`: data for which that is not the case because of missing instances or similar problems
-    - `preprocessed/`: preprocessed data, i.e. cleaned, extrapolated, and sampled (see below)
+    - `preprocessed/`: preprocessed data, i.e. cleaned, extrapolated, and partially resampled (see below)
         - `complete/`: data for which all 5 instances of each symbol of the participants are usable
         - `corrupted/`: data for which that is not the case because of missing instances or similar problems
 - `experiments/`: